List of the Hershey Company brands

-This is a list of products manufactured by the Hershey Company.
-Some of these products began production over 100 years ago such as the Hershey Kiss and Hershey Bar.
-Hershey produces a variety of products that are chocolate or candy based, and The Hershey Company also produces gum.
-This list excludes licensed items such as beer, cereal, ice cream and chocolate milk, which are made by brands like Yuengling, General Mills, Breyers, Good Humor, Klondike, and Natrel.
-The main market is Continental North America (U.S. and Canada).
+This is a list of brands manufactured by the Hershey Company.
+Some of these brands began production over 165 years ago such as the Hershey Kiss and Hershey Bar.
+Hershey produces a variety of products that are chocolate or candy based, and the Hershey Company also produces gum.
+This list excludes licensed items such as beer, cereal, ice cream and chocolate milk, which are made by brands like Yuengling, General Mills, Breyers, Good Humor, Julie's Biscuits (Philippines And Malaysia only), Selecta Ice Cream (Philippines only), Klondike, and Natrel.